Centralization and Stability in Formal Constitutions: Optimistic and Pessimistic Approach to Stability

 \subsection{Pessimistic Approach}

 In this subsection, we say an SCF $f$ is self-maintaining if for \textit{any} common belief $F$, $f$ is self-maintaining for belief $F$.

 We start by considering arbitrary tie-breaking.

-\begin{theorem} In the pessimistic approach with arbitrary tie-breaking, only the constant $0$ SCF is self-maintaining. \end{theorem} \begin{proof} Clearly, $f = 0$ is self-maintaining as regardless of voting profile $\mathbf{c}$, the alternative SCF $f'$, the distribution $F$, and the tie-breaking choice induce, we have $f(\mathbf{c}) = 0$.
+\begin{theorem} In the pessimistic approach with arbitrary tie-breaking and domain $D_G$, only the constant $0$ SCF is self-maintaining.
+In domains $D_S, D_W$, no SCF is self-maintaining. \end{theorem} \begin{proof} Clearly, $f = 0$ is self-maintaining as regardless of voting profile $\mathbf{c}$, the alternative SCF $f'$, the distribution $F$, and the tie-breaking choice induce, we have $f(\mathbf{c}) = 0$.